Mississippi St beats Vandy 13-2 to send CWS finals to Game 3 - WTMJ

 The all-SEC finals could come down to a pitching matchup between stars Kumar Rocker of Vanderbilt and Will Bednar of Mississippi State.

-Rocker, the 2019 CWS Most Outstanding Player, would be coming off four days’ rest.
+Rocker, the 2019 CWS Most Outstanding Player, is coming off four days’ rest.
 Bednar, who struck out 15 against Texas in his CWS debut June 20, would have three days’ rest since throwing 97 pitches in the bracket final against the Longhorns.

 More NCAA baseball tournament coverage: https://apnews.com/hub/college-world-series and https://twitter.com/AP_Top25